 Classic Italian Minestrone Soup

-Classic Italian Minestrone Soup is loaded with fresh vegetables, red kidney beans, white beans, fresh and dried herbs, and mini pasta shells.
-This soup is totally delicious, comforting, and loaded with flavor!
-Perfect for lunch or dinner on a cold winter’s day.
-Cooked in one-pot and simmered for 25 minutes, this minestrone soup is ready to serve in no time.
+Italian soup like this Classic Minestrone Soup is loaded with fresh vegetables, red and white beans, herbs, and mini pasta shells.
+This soup is zesty delicious, comforting, and flavorful.
+It’s the perfect soup for lunch or dinner on a cold winter’s day.

 Classic Italian Minestrone Soup